mrguseinov-backups/kinopoisk/README.md

 }
 ```

-Note that the `headers.json` file must be kept secret.
+Note that the `headers.json` file must be kept secret!

 Find out the total number of pages on the votes page.
-In my case, it's `2`.
+In the following screenshot, it's `2`.

 ![static/kinopoisk-3.png](static/kinopoisk-3.png)